Renewal and Refinancing #Mortgage Basics

 Final Thoughts

-Refinancing involves breaking your mortgage term and obtaining a new one.
-A refinance can be a great strategy to access your home’s equity or find a lower interest rate.
-However, refinancing costs may outweigh any benefits depending on your lender, mortgage terms, the time left on your current mortgage, as well as other factors.
-Refinancing can still be worthwhile if you want a new mortgage contract that suits your needs and lifestyle better.
+Refinancing involves breaking your mortgage terms and conditions and obtaining new ones.
+A mortgage refinance can be an excellent strategy for accessing your home’s equity or finding a lower interest rate.
+However, depending on your lender, mortgage terms, the time left on your current mortgage, and other factors, refinancing costs may outweigh any benefits.
+Refinancing can still be worthwhile if you want a new mortgage contract that better suits your needs and lifestyle.

 Are you considering a refinance?
 Speak to one of nesto’s experienced mortgage experts.
 They can help you weigh the pros and cons and complete a savings cost analysis to determine if a refinance is right for you.